Maureen G. Mulvaney

 Maureen G. Mulvaney, also known as MGM, (born 1950 in Portsmouth, Virginia) is a former American special education teacher and college psychology instructor.
-Mulvaney is currently an internationally known Certified Speaking Professional (National Speakers Association –CSP earned designation), published author and co-author of 4 books, Amazon best selling author of The Women's Millionaire Club, and entrepreneur and CEO and owner of MGM & Associates, Inc. Mulvaney wanted a simple Success Recipe that anyone could use to create success in their life, whether they were rich or poor or skilled or unskilled.
-In her book, The Women's Millionaire Club she defines her Secret Success Recipe.
+Mulvaney is an internationally known certified speaking professional (National Speakers Association –CSP earned designation), published author and co-author of four books, Amazon bestselling author of The Women's Millionaire Club, and entrepreneur and CEO and owner of MGM & Associates, Inc. Mulvaney wanted a simple “success recipe” that anyone could use to create success in life, whether they were rich or poor or skilled or unskilled.
+In her book The Women's Millionaire Club, she defines her “secret success recipe”.